Alberto González (humorist): Cuba

 He also was a staff writer in the popular show created in 1942 by Zig-Zag magazine co-founder Cástor Vispo titled "La Tremenda Corte" (Shaking Before the Court) with the beloved comic Leopoldo Fernández and Mimí Cal as "Nananina".
 He also created and wrote the popular radio and television shows La Taberna de Pedro (Pedro's Tavern), featuring the antics of "Salmoyedo", and Frente a La Calle (Facing the Street) that aired in Cuba during the decade of the 1950s.
 The new medium of television gave his comedy and social satire great appeal with the audience.
 After 1959, he worked with the newspaper El Diario de la Marina to defy openly the military take-over by Fidel Castro, for which he was censured and jailed.
 After a hard year in prison, he was fortunate to leave the island in 1961 thanks to the intercessions of his second wife, Consuelo Luque, who was a British subject.

 Colombia

-Later, the format of his show "La Taberna de Pedro" became the number one radio show hit in Bogota, Colombia, by Radio Caracol titled El Cafe de Montecristo featuring the zany comedian Guillermo Zuluaga as "Montecristo" which was González's first successful show in exile after leaving Cuba in 1961.
+Later, the format of his show "La Taberna de Pedro" became the number one radio show hit in Bogotá, Colombia, by Radio Caracol titled El Cafe de Montecristo featuring the zany comedian Guillermo Zuluaga as "Montecristo" which was González's first successful show in exile after leaving Cuba in 1961.
 As a humorist, he helped popularize Colombian folk stock characters with the realism of his comedy of manners style, honed in Cuban radio and television.
 Unbeknownst to him, CMQ had sold his radio show scripts to Radio Caracol.
 The sheer coincidence of the writer meeting up with his scripts in another country at random could only be described as serendipity.
 It surprised yet aided him to undergo his expatriation from Cuba with dignity and bring his parents and sibling from Cuba.